 This bit must be set when the WDE bit is written to logic zero.
 Otherwise, the Watchdog will not be disabled.
 Once written to one, hardware will clear this bit after four clock cycles.
 Refer to the description of the WDE bit for a Watchdog disable procedure.
 This bit must also be set when changing the prescaler bits.
-See Section "9.4.1" on page 50.
+See "Timed Sequences for Changing the Configuration of the Watchdog Timer" on page 48.